Ananda (album): Singles

-"Ni Una Sola Palabra" was released as the lead single from the album on July 24, 2006, by Universal Music.
+"Ni Una Sola Palabra" was released as the lead single from the album on July 24, 2006, by Universal Latino.
 "Ni Una Sola Palabra" has been praised by contemporary critics.
-Some compared it with La Oreja de Van Gogh's works, evidencing the influence of the song's composer, Xabier San Martín.
+Some compared it with La Oreja de Van Gogh's works, evidencing the influence of the song's composer, Xabier San Martin.
 "Ni Una Sola Palabra" achieved international success by topping the charts in several countries worldwide.
 It became Rubio's third number-one single on the US Billboard Hot Latin Songs.
+At the 2007 Latin Billboard Music Awards, the song was won in the category of Latin Pop Airplay Song of the Year.
 In Finland, "Ni Una Sola Palabra" peaked at number two on the Suomen virallinen lista, and selling 3,946 copies; while in Spain, selling 60,000 copies, and was certified triple platinum.
 The music video, directed by Paul Boyd, portrays Rubio as a superhero woman.